mtabishk/MLOps-Automation-Task3/README.md

 ```
 Dataset used to train this Model:
-Fashion MNIST dataset.
+MNIST dataset.
 It consists of a training set of 60,000
 examples and a test set of 10,000 examples.
 Each one is a 28x28 grayscale image,
 associated with a label from 10 classes
 ```